bridgecrewio/yor/docs/2.Using Yor/installation.md

 ```

 ## Docker
-To install Yor and add tags to your Dockerfile, run the following commands after the file has been built.
+To install and run Yor using a Docker image, run the following commands after the file has been built.
 ```sh
 docker pull bridgecrew/yor